Mike Waltze returns with the Original Windsurfer

 The Italian Mario Valdivieso dominated the International Open Race in the Lightweight category, followed by Gilles Calvet and Paul Meester.

-In the Heavyweight's division, Stuart Gilbert got over Maurizio Bufalini and Onno Tellier.
-In the Women's side, it was Valeria Zullo taking top honors.
+In the heavyweight division, Stuart Gilbert got over Maurizio Bufalini and Onno Tellier.
+On the women's side, Valeria Zullo took top honors.

 "I could not miss this extraordinary opportunity to come to Palermo and to return to my sea of Mondello.
 Although I live abroad, this is my sea, my life", said Giordano.